A reader told me about these birthing dolls and I had never heard of them.

 Frankly, I find this Zombie Birthing doll the most accurate, as the nauseated mother looks like she’s yelling at her kid as its crawling off to break something.

-As always, your welcome.
+As always, you’re welcome.